 If you’re looking for a VPN that manages to combine great quality with a low price, we wholeheartedly recommend Surfshark.
-Surfshark is a relatively new VPN provider that offers a large number of fast and stable servers, user-friendly apps and a host of useful extra options, such as static VPN servers and a double VPN connection.
+Surfshark is a relatively new VPN provider that offers a large number of fast and stable servers, user-friendly apps, and a host of useful extra options, such as static VPN servers and a double VPN connection.
 You’ll be able to get all this for just $2.49 a month.

 - Very user-friendly and works with Netflix and torrents

-- 30 days money back guarantee.
+- 30-day money-back guarantee.
 No questions asked!

 - Cheap with many extra options

 Armed with the tips in this article and a good VPN, you can watch all of the Euro 2021 matches in no time, whether you are at home or abroad.
 Of course, now that you know how to watch the European Championship, you probably need to know when it takes place.
 Here’s a table with the different stages of the European Championships and when they take place to help you out:

 The finale between England and Italy takes place on July 11th, 2021, at 09:00 PM CEST.

 The UEFA Championship features 24 of the best football teams battle for one of the most coveted cups in sports.
 And it all starts in the group stage.
 If you’re curious about how groups look this year, here they are: